GeorgeGkas/MVC-Blog/README.md

 ### Admin

-The administrator of the website needs to change a line so the server can recognize him.
+The administrator of the website needs to change the follwoing line to grant access in the server.

  - admin.variables.com ( under members/config )